26 Cruise Packing Hacks That Will Make You Love Your Space

-To pack and organize your tiny necessities, check out my other handy packing hack no cruiser should sail without!
+To pack and organize your small necessities, check out my other handy packing hack you won't want to miss!

 Storage and Organization

 2. These are great to hang your charging cables, lanyards, and wet bathing suits.
 The walls of your cabin are metal--yes, you read that right, metal--so these can be hung anywhere and used in many different ways.
 Heavy Neodymium Magnetic Hooks.